Common Causes Of Eye Flu: Viral, Bacterial, And Allergic Triggers

 Symptoms of viral eye flu usually begin in one eye and then extend to the other.
 They are characterized by:

-• Watery discharge (not thick or sticky)
+• Watery or slightly mucus‑like discharge (not thick or yellow/green).

 In contrast to bacterial conjunctivitis, viral forms do not typically contain pus or thick yellow discharge.
 Discharge is clear or slightly whitish.